UlyssesZh/UlyssesZh.github.io/_posts/2022-11-06-linear-ode-solution.md

 $$\vec p\cdot\overrightarrow{a_{n+k}}_{k=0}^m=0.$$

-All the steps are reversible, so the necessity is also proved. $\square$
+All the steps are reversible, so the necessity is also proved. {% qed %}

 **Definition 14** (exponential function).
 The EGF of the sequence $\left\{1\right\}$ is called the exponential function, i.e.